nashville-software-school/client-side-mastery/CourseMaterial/Sprint_1/Git/Exersices/DailyJournalRepo.md

 1. Create a git repository for your Daily Journal project on Github.
 2. Add that git repository to your local project.
-3. Upload the code in your local repositry to github.
+3. Upload the code in your local repository to github.

-Note: see detailed instructions in the Coffee House Repo Exersice.
+Note: see detailed instructions in the Coffee House Repo Exercise.